BWatters53/Bobbin_Dud/README.md

 This is towards my Computer Science A-Level Project.
 I have been inspired by games like Celeste and Donkey Kong Country Returns HD.
 I have watched DaFluffyPotato for pygame tutorials.
+He is a legend.
 Here are my Success Criteria:

 1.)BASIC PHYSICS